vsergeev/gardend-lua/design.md

 ## System State

 The system state for a particular time step is stored in a simple table containing the timestamp, input data, intermediate computations, and outputs.
 Input blocks should populate variables in the system state with sampled data.
 Controller blocks should populate variables in the system state with computed outputs and any intermediate computations, if necessary.
 Output blocks should access variables in the system state to drive outputs.
-Postprocessor blocks should access variables in the system state to generate visualiaztions or statistics.
+Postprocessor blocks should access variables in the system state to generate visualizations or statistics.
 In general, processing blocks should not maintain their own state and should keep all required state in the system state structure.

 System state table example: